 Next, all product types which may be packed into a container should be given a "packing unit" type - an alpha-numeric-dash-underscore word defined by you to designate the category of products to be similarly packed (e.g. "bottle").
 Enter the "packing unit" word into the product's "Packing unit" field within the Shipping tab (this field only appears when Packing Rules are activated in the main settings page).

 Then determine minimum and maximum numbers of each product (designated by a packing unit) which can be packed into each container type (designated by a container code).
 Additionally, you may specify the maximum weight which each container type can hold.

 Finally, open and edit the packing rules CSV template file to suit your packing requirements.
 Save your changes as an Excel XLSX file if you wish.
 When you are finished, click-hold and drag to select the table cells, copy and paste them into the "Packing Rules" field in the Myfreight Shipping settings page, ensuring any previous information is overwritten.
 Tick the Packing Rules Activation tickbox and click the Save changes button at the bottom.
 You will notice that the "Packing Rules" field has now stored your rules in a different format (called JSON).
 Note that you may need to refresh your browser page to show the newly formatted settings.

 Some hints for changing the packing rules CSV template file:

-- Do not change the header cells for columns A - H (highlighted blue below).
+- Do not change the header cells for columns A - I (highlighted blue below).

-- Change the header cells for columns I onwards to be the "packing unit" name(s) you defined above.
+- Change the header cells for columns J onwards to be the "packing unit" name(s) you defined above.